JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Circles, ellipses, and the like

 There are various ways to make circles, including by center and radius, through two points, or passing through three points.
-You can place ellipses (and circles) by defining centerpoint and width and height.
+With `ellipse()` you can place ellipses (and circles) by defining the center point and the width and height.

 ```@example
 using Luxor, Colors # hide